Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/README.md

 ## Structure
 Some useful hints about our Github.
+In [Papers](https://github.com/Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/tree/master/Project/Papers) you will find the bibliography used in the study.

 In [Regression Study](https://github.com/Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/tree/master/Project/Regression_study) folder you will find the following codes, all regarding the regression with Neural Networks with a Bayesian approach: